 - Jackknifing: This type of accident occurs when the truck and its trailer fall out of line, twisting to form an L or V shape.
 These are typically a result of driving too fast for the conditions, especially around a curve.
 Faulty equipment can also be a factor.

-- Poor training and supervision: Not every carrier is as responsible as they’re supposed to be when they train their drivers, which can lead to inexperienced driver without the tools to deal with hazardous conditions and/or situations.
+- Poor training and supervision: Not every carrier is as responsible as they are supposed to be when they train their drivers, which can lead to an inexperienced driver without the tools to deal with hazardous conditions and/or situations.